grahamjhorne/RPi-AirPlayer-Appliance/README.txt

 1. Edit install.properties on your computer
 2. Reimage microSD card (5 minutes)
-3. Boot Pi and run installer (10 minutes)
+3. Boot Pi and run setup script (10 minutes)
 4. Done!

 Clean build every time = no issues, no cruft, no surprises.